 Illinois Medicaid Comprehensive Assessment of Needs and Strengths

-The IM+CANS Training Office is the result of a partnership between the Illinois Department of Healthcare and Family Services (HFS), the School of Social Work at the University of Illinois Urbana-Champaign, and Chapin Hall at the University of Chicago.
+The IM+CANS Training Office is the result of a partnership between the Illinois Department of Healthcare and Family Services (HFS), the School of Social Work at the University of Illinois Urbana-Champaign, and Dr. John Lyons and the PRAED Foundation.

 The IM+CANS Training Office (ITO) is designed to support the implementation of the new Medicaid service of Integrated Assessment and Treatment Planning (IATP).
 As Illinois seeks to raise clinical standards and improve access to services to better serve the state’s population, the ITO is here to provide dedicated and ongoing training and support to all Medicaid enrolled front line behavioral health practitioners and supervisors.

 What is IM+CANS?